 At the beginning of the school year, teachers want to send a message to their students: “We are a community of learners, together we will challenge each other and share with one another.”

-First Time Doodles: In my fourth grade classroom, I have students make “My First Fourth Grade Doodle”.
-It is a blank piece of paper with that simple title at the top.
-On it, the students free draw for a period of time such as at the beginning of the day or during any free time they may have.
+In my fourth grade classroom, I have students make “My First Fourth Grade Doodle”.
+It is a mostly blank piece of paper with a simple, nondescript mark on it.
+The students are asked to create whatever they want with that mark for a period of time such as at the beginning of the day, beginning of the class period or during any free time they may have.
 You can also carve out some time in your schedule if you so desire.
-I will assign the doodling on one day and tell students it is due two or three days from now giving them ample time to return to their work and fill up the paper.
+Sometimes, I will assign the doodling on one day and tell students it is due in a day or two giving them ample time to return to their work and fill up the paper.

 This year I intend on having students keep their doodle for some time, going back to it for various other integration opportunities.
 We’ll see what comes about from that.
-It may become it’s own post!
+There are many possibilities!

-Enter to Music: This is so simple to do and can be so effective.
+This is so simple to do and can be so effective.
 Set the mood for your classroom by playing a piece of music.
 Classical works, big band is great and even contemporary music can invite the kids into your room and get them focused.
 It’s amazing what a room filled with music can do to draw people in.
 My choice for the first day with kids: Glenn Miller’s String of Pearls played on a loop.
-It is chill yet invigorating; not too slow, not too energetic; just right for getting kids in and getting them ready for the day.
+It is chill, yet invigorating; not too slow, not too energetic; just right for getting kids in and getting them ready for the day.
+Here’s a link where you can learn more about Soundtracking Your Classroom.

-Creating a classroom culture that accepts a variety of art forms is important to do from the start of the school year.
-Do you have an activity to share?
+Creating a classroom culture that accepts a variety of art forms AND accepts and encourages good social relationships is important to do from the start of the school year.
+Never underestimate the power of the arts in ALL kinds of learning!

 Hi Elizabeth,